-- give you the latest evidence-based information on autism spectrum disorder (ASD) topics
+- give you the latest evidence-based information about ASD

-- help you start building the skills you need to promote your child’s early development
+- help you start building the skills you need to support your child’s early development

 - help you build a personal plan that you can put into practice at home with your own child and family.